Muckleshoot: Muckleshoot Casino

 The Muckleshoot Tribe opened the Muckleshoot Casino in April 1995, following changes to Native American gaming laws.
 The casino and bingo parlor, built with a tropical theme, included an off-track horse racing betting area.
 Since then, the facility has been expanded four times.
 The White River Amphitheatre was developed by the tribe on land adjacent to the casino and opened in June 2003.
 Revenue from these ventures funded the construction of a new tribal medical facility, tribal administrative offices, and a new Indian Shaker church in the early 2000s.
 Twenty percent of all revenue from tribal gaming is spent on education.

 The Muckleshoot Casino was expanded in January 2024 with the opening of an 18-story hotel with 401 rooms.
 The casino itself was expanded to 300,000 sqft; a parking garage at the site opened in 2021.

 Transportation

 Since 2017, Muckleshoot Tribal Transit has offered free bus service on the reservation.
 The transit is funded by grants from the Federal Transit Administration and the Bureau of Indian Affairs.

 Education

-Education for the tribe is conducted by Muckleshoot Child Care, Muckleshoot Tribal Schools, and the Muckleshoot Tribal College.
-Muckleshoot Tribal Schools started in 1984, and provides education which emphasizes Indigenous history, art, dance, and culture, as well as language.
+Educational services are provided through the Muckleshoot Child Care, Muckleshoot Tribal Schools, and the Muckleshoot Tribal College.
+Muckleshoot Tribal Schools began in 1984, and provide education which emphasizes Indigenous history, art, dance, and culture, as well as language.
 In 1997, MTS began offering all high-school grades.
-A modern, K-12 school opened in 2009, providing access to academic and cultural learning as well as 21st century technology.
-Students can earn an associates degree at Muckleshoot Tribal College.
+A K-12 school facility opened in 2009.
+Students can earn an associate degree at Muckleshoot Tribal College.